 Wondering how many lessons to have your child do each day?
 Our lesson planning worksheet can help you estimate.

 *Math Standards are defined by each state.
 Time4Learning bases its use of standards on the national bodies that recommend curriculum and standards and the interpretations of it by a sampling of states notably Florida, Texas, and California.
 Time4Learning's third grade math help provides an interactive 3rd grade math help, lesson plans useful for helping most third grade math students with their math problems around the country and world.
 One Feature of Time4Learning is access to lesson plans and help at both the grade above and below that a student is working at so a student who enrolls in the third grade math program but who finds, for example, the fractions too difficult can get math help by clicking down to the second grade math fractions level

 Time4Learning has been refined through years of feedback from educators, parents, and students.
 Fifth grade subjects are organized into chapters composed of interactive lessons, printable worksheets, quizzes and tests.
 Fifth graders are guided through the activities at their own pace by an automated system.

 When students log in, they choose a subject, select a chapter, pick a lesson and complete the activities.
-A bright green arrow tells them where they left off, and completed work is clearly labeled with a check-mark or a gold star.
+A check-mark tells them where they left off, and completed work is clearly labeled with a check-mark or a gold star.
 Visual and auditory prompts guide fifth graders through the lessons making them easy for young learners to follow, and an online playground (controlled by parents) rewards and motivates them to finish their lessons.